Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 April 2025 09.04.26 UTC
+- WIB: Rabu, 30 April 2025 10.11.09 UTC
-- WITA: Rabu, 30 April 2025 10.04.26 UTC
+- WITA: Rabu, 30 April 2025 11.11.09 UTC
-- WIT: Rabu, 30 April 2025 11.04.26 UTC
+- WIT: Rabu, 30 April 2025 12.11.09 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: technology
+Kategori: motivational